pangeacyber/pangea-integration-auth0/pangea-integration-auth0-isproxy/integration/installation_guide.md

 To configure the integration with Pangea:

 1. Configure Pangea IP Intel following [the configuration guide](https://pangea.cloud/docs/getting-started/configure-services/).
-2. When you create your token in the guide, make sure it also has access to both IP Intel
+2. When you create your token in the guide, make sure it has access to IP Intel
 3. Save your Pangea token and Pangea domain
 4. Select your provider for IP Intel